“An avenue in Monet’s garden in Giverny” by Claude Monet

 When Monet had originally moved in, spruce and cypress trees lined the walkway.
 As he wanted his yard to be filled with flowers and sunlight, against his wife, Alice’s, wishes, he thinned out the trees to allow more sunlight to filter through to his flowers.
 Monet planted a variety of flowers in purposeful placements, so that one would begin to bloom when another had withered.
 He also carefully chose the colors of each flower type, planning areas of cool-colored flowers against areas of warm-colored flowers to match the rising and setting of the sun and what time of day the sun would reach the flowers.

 In 1890, Monet was able to buy his house in Giverny outright.
 He immediately began more heavy remodeling of the landscape.
-He redirected a marshy stream to fill in a pond and built his now-famous Japanese-style bridge to expand over the stream.
+In 1893, he bought the plot of land directly next to his home.
+He redirected a marshy stream to fill in a pond in this adjacent plot and built his now-famous Japanese-style bridge to expand over the stream.
 Wisteria generously hangs over the bridge, filling in the space with flowers and greenery.
 Interestingly for us today, Monet was at odds with the town, as he redirected the stream without any prior permission or understanding of how it would modify the natural waterways.

 Claude Monet at Japanese Bridge, Giverny, France